Kristina01111000/Drws_site/README.md

 - emails every week? multiple times a week?
 - make the score card page
 	- link to side bar
+	- add it to a google document
+	- add directions to copy it

 Need from Dr. W: